 Dried corn is a grain, and there’s a reason it’s a staple crop all over the world.
 Corn contains protein and carbs and is highly versatile.
 The best corn for long-term storage is dent corn, which lasts as long as 30 years when dehydrated and stored in Mylar bags or buckets.
 You can grind it to make various things, including:

 You can even use it as a crispy coating on different survival foods.

 Oats are a good source of:

 It stores well and can be used in a variety of recipes.
-You can use oats to make granola, granola bars, oatmeal, no-bake cookies, or even cobblers.
+You can use oats to make granola bars, oatmeal, no-bake cookies, or even cobblers.
 Oats also work great as a binding agent in different recipes.

 Dry pasta is a versatile food that can help with palate fatigue if you tire of oats, corn, and rice.
 When purchasing dried pasta, move it to Mylar bags with oxygen absorbers to maximize its shelf life.
-Consider storing a variety of pastas and incorporating vegetable-based noodles, such as red lentil penne or cauliflower rotini.
+Consider storing a variety of pasta and incorporating vegetable-based noodles, such as red lentil penne or cauliflower rotini.

 3. Beans and Legumes

 Beans and legumes contain protein, fiber, carbohydrates, iron, and other nutrients.
 They’re calorie-dense with little fat and can make you feel full for longer.
-Beans combine well with homemade corn tortillas or rice to make a complete protein.
+Beans combine with homemade corn tortillas or rice to make a complete protein.
 Additionally, you can use black beans to make sweet treats, such as black bean brownies.